"Why should I hire a professional makeup artist to come to me for my wedding when I can just do my own makeup?"

 -The counter make up artist will need you to travel to them, you'll have to spend time and gas driving to the mall and then have to find parking.
 (The artist also may be late for her appointment because after working for MAC for 6 years, my co-workers were 10-15 minutes late for their shifts 90% of the time.)

--If you are 10 to 15 minutes late for your appointment your appointment maybe given away to someone else.
+-However if YOU are 10 to 15 minutes late for your appointment your appointment maybe given away to someone else.

 -A counter make up artist’s job is to sell you products, no “do your makeup”; it is a retail establishment business, not a salon; they have a incredible sales pressure on them to sell you approximately $125 during the hour they are with you.

 -The counter make up artist may be new to doing make up, or she may be experienced; that is a risk you take.